metayeti/YABS.js/BUGS.md

 4. Bundle builds without "output_file" for some reason output Error: Bundled scripts require an "output_field" entry!.

 5. Potential bug: "use_variables" should probably work alongside with "variables" and merge the entries (priority "variables")?

+6. Batch build listing a folder with nonexisting build.json will output `Error: TypeError: Cannot read properties of null (reading 'isBatchBuild')`, should output something more coherent.